RECORD SET FOR GUINNESS

 Shaggers in North Myrtle Beach dance into record books

-It’s official: Shaggers who danced this fall in North Myrtle Beach have landed in the record books.
+It’s official: Shaggers who danced in the fall of 2011 in North Myrtle Beach landed in the record books.

 Organizers of the “Largest Carolina Shag Dance” received an e-mail this week from the Guinness World Records keepers confirming that the Sept.
 24 attempt at the North Myrtle Beach Aquatics & Fitness Center was a success.